-Connecticut is a hemp-friendly state with licensed dispensaries and CBD shops that sell top-shelf D8 products.
+Connecticut is a hemp-friendly state with licensed cannabis dispensaries that sell top-shelf delta 8 products.
 So, you can either buy D8 locally in a licensed shop or order it online from the best hemp CBD companies.

-Can I buy D8 online in Connecticut?
-Absolutely, residents of Connecticut can find the best D8 products online.
-Here are some of the benefits of buying D8 from online retailers:
+Absolutely, residents of Connecticut can find the best delta 8 products online, but make sure you buy from licensed dispensaries.
+Here are some of the benefits of buying this cannabinoid from online retailers:

 - Huge selection of formulas, strengths, delivery methods